JAORMX/lab-compliance-operator/workshop/content/exercises/04-remediations.md

 You can even inspect them as other objects via `oc explain complianceremediation`. e.g. to see an explanation on the `spec` section, you can do `oc explain complianceremediation.spec`.

-To list al the remediations that were generated as part of a specific suite run, you can do:
+To list all the remediations that were generated as part of a specific suite run, you can do:

 ```
 oc get complianceremediations -l compliance.openshift.io/suite=<suite name>